pip-webui/pip-webui-tutorial/step1/Readme.md

 ### Setup development environment

-If you don't have node.js installed on your computer, download and install it from [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
+If you don't have node.js on your computer yet, download and install it from [https://nodejs.org/en/download/](https://nodejs.org/en/download/).

 Verify that you are running at least node v4.x.x and npm 3.x.x by running node -v and npm -v in a terminal/console window.